-The Parent Company's annual accounts have been prepared in accordance with the Swedish Annual Accounts Act and RFR 2 "Accounting for Legal Entities."
-RFR2 stipulates that in its annual accounts for the legal entity, the parent company should apply all IFRS and statements as endorsed by the EU as far as possible within the auspices of the Swedish Companies Act and considering the relationship between accounting and taxation.
+The Parent Company's annual report has been prepared in accordance with the Swedish Annual Accounts Act and RFR 2 "Accounting for Legal Entities."
+RFR 2 stipulates that in its annual report for the legal entity, the Parent Company should apply all IFRS and statements as endorsed by the EU as far as possible within the auspices of the Swedish Annual Accounts Act and considering the relationship between accounting and taxation.

-The Parent Company's annual accounts are presented in the Company's presentation currency, Swedish kronor.
+The Parent Company's annual report is presented in the company's presentation currency, the Swedish krona.